Onlinewerkrooster/owr-public-doc/OwrApiBCMaticRevenue.md

 ### Use cases

-- ​Push revenue data from BCMatic
+- Push revenue data from BCMatic

 ### Example Request